Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 \subsubsection{Inter-Landau-level transitions (cyclotron resonance)}

-Strong light-matter coupling has also been actively studied using ILLTs (or cyclotron resonance CR) in 2DEGs formed in GaAs QWs \cite{MuravevetAl11PRB,ScalarietAl12Science,ScalarietAl13JAP,MuravevetAl13PRB,MaissenetAl14PRB,ZhangetAl16NP,MaissenetAl17NJP, BayeretAl17NL, LietAl18NP}, InAs QWs \cite{MaissenetAl14PRB}, and on the surface of liquid helium~\cite{AbdurakhimovetAl16PRL}.
-Muravev \textit{et al.}\ studied the USC of magnetoplasmon (also known as ``cyclotron-plasmon'') excitations with microwave photon modes in a coplanar microresonator \cite{MuravevetAl11PRB} and a metallic patch resonator \cite{MuravevetAl13PRB}.
-The great advantage of the straightforward continuous magnetic-field tuning of polaritons over ISB polaritons was clearly demonstrated.
-High values of $g/\omega_{0}$ close to 0.5 were achieved \cite{MuravevetAl11PRB} owing to the large dipole moment of ILLTs.
+Strong light-matter coupling has also been actively studied using ILLTs (or cyclotron resonance CR) in 2DEGs formed in GaAs QWs \cite{MuravevetAl11PRB,ScalarietAl12Science,ScalarietAl13JAP,MuravevetAl13PRB,MaissenetAl14PRB,ZhangetAl16NP,MaissenetAl17NJP, BayeretAl17NL, LietAl18NP}, InAs QWs \cite{MaissenetAl14PRB}, and on the surface of liquid helium~\cite{AbdurakhimovetAl16PRL}. \cite{MuravevetAl11PRB} studied the USC of magnetoplasmon (also known as ``cyclotron-plasmon'') excitations with microwave photon modes in a coplanar microresonator and a metallic patch resonator \cite{MuravevetAl13PRB}.
+An advantage of the straightforward continuous magnetic field tuning of polaritons over ISB polaritons was clearly demonstrated.
+High values of $g/\omega$ close to 0.5 were achieved \cite{MuravevetAl11PRB} owing to the large dipole moment of ILLTs.

-Scalari \textit{et al.}\ reported experiments showing USC of 2DEG CR with photons in a THz metamaterial cavity consisting of an array of electronic split-ring resonators shown in Fig.~\ref{ETH-CR}(a)-(b) \cite{ScalarietAl12Science}.
-The authors obtained a $g/\omega_{0}$ value of 0.58 and showed potential scalability in frequency to extend to the microwave spectral range, where control of the magnetotransport properties of the 2DEG through light-matter coupling would be possible.
-Furthermore, using similar split-ring resonators in the complementary mode, Maissen \textit{et al.}\ obtained $g/\omega_{0}=0.87$, shown in Fig.~\ref{ETH-CR}(c)-(d).
-In addition, a blue-shift of both LP and UP was observed due to the diamagnetic term of the interaction Hamiltonian.
+\cite{ScalarietAl12Science} reported experiments showing USC of 2DEG CR with photons in a THz metamaterial cavity consisting of an array of electronic split-ring resonators shown in Fig.~\ref{ETH-CR}(a) and \ref{ETH-CR}(b).
+They obtained a $g/\omega$ value of 0.58 and showed potential scalability in frequency to extend to the microwave spectral range, where control of the magnetotransport properties of the 2DEG through light-matter coupling would be possible.
+Furthermore, using similar split-ring resonators in the complementary mode, Maissen \textit{et al.}\ obtained $g/\omega=0.87$, shown in Fig.~\ref{ETH-CR}(c)-(d).
+In addition, a blueshift of both LP and UP was observed due to the diamagnetic term of the interaction Hamiltonian.